jcolag/entropy-arbitrage/2022-09-29-heart-glory.md

  >
  > **RIKER**: Toxic?

-[Deuterium](https://en.wikipedia.org/wiki/Deuterium), also known as hydrogen-2 and heavy hydrogen, consists of common hydrogen atoms---itself sometimes called "protium"---with additional neutrons in their nuclei.
+{% wiki Deuterium|Deuterium|en %}, also known as hydrogen-2 and heavy hydrogen, consists of common hydrogen atoms---itself sometimes called "protium"---with additional neutrons in their nuclei.
 On Earth, deuterium makes up less than one in six thousand of hydrogen atoms.

 If you have a membrane around your cell nucleus---you *probably* do, but I can't say for sure that no bacteria read my blog---then heavy water (two deuterium atoms bonded with one oxygen atom) presents a mild toxic threat, causing problems with cell division and eventually sustenance as it displaces ordinary water in cells.
 However, as a stable isotope of hydrogen, deuterium doesn't generally pose a radiation threat.